run-ai/docs/docs/Researcher/Command-Line-Interface-API-Reference/runai-logs.md

 ## Output

-The jobs log will show
+The command will show the logs of the first process in the container.
+For training jobs, this would be the command run at startup.
+For interactive jobs, the command may not show anything

 ## See Also